lrgresearch/gpaw-tools/development/inputfilekeywords.md

 String

 #### Description
-This keyword controls the path of high-symmetry points in band structure diagram.
-Use 'G' for Gamma point.
+This keyword controls the path of high-symmetry points in the band structure diagram.
+Use 'G' for the Gamma point.

 #### Default
 'LGL'